sjsloreilly/datascalepyspark/README.md

 ## Welcome to Data at Scale with Pyspark!
 We're looking forward to the course.
 If you have any questions please contact us:
+Sahil Jhangiani: s.s.jhangiani@gmail.com
+Sev Leonard: sev@thedatascout.com

 ## Setup